 An earlier generation introduced dedicated GFX performance counters to address key issues associated with existing chipset CHAPs counters (lack of synchronization with GFX rendering work and low sampling frequency achievable when sampling via CPU MMIO read).
-Furthermore, CHAPs functionality has not been well supported by memory controllers, hence graphics performance monitoring was broken by product fusing decisions/BIOS spec updates.
+Furthermore, reliance on SoC assets created a cross-IP dependency that was difficult to manage well.
 Hence, the approach since that earlier generation has been to use dedicated counters managed by the graphics device driver for graphics performance measurement.
 The dedicated counter values are written to memory whenever an MI_REPORT_PERF_COUNT command is placed in the ring buffer.